by Liz Evans

 The book recommendation is excellent – a lot of useful suggestions which would take years to figure out.

--Dr. Natalia Toporikova, Professor of Biology at Washington and Lee University; online instructor, summer 2019
+-Dr. Natalia Toporikova, Washington and Lee University; online data science instructor, summer 2019, 2020

 As anyone experimenting with online teaching can tell you, there are plenty of synchronous and asynchronous ways to foster engagement.
 However, doing this well takes some different habits of organization and preparation online compared to managing a typical face-to-face classroom.
 Certain adjustments are needed due to the absence of non-verbal cues which are so common in physical spaces, we take them for granted.
 As Small Teaching Online explains, “when you have lots of time to spend with your students in a face-to-face environment, you have frequent informal opportunities to remind them about the larger purpose of the course, connect the classroom activities to the course learning objectives, and provide the reasoning behind your assessments.”